Koen1999/vscode-suricata-check-extension/README.md

 ## Performance

 For optimal performance, we suggest setting `suricata-check.importStrategy` to `fromEnvironment` and installing `suricata-check` with `regex` into your environment using `pip install -U suricata-check[performance]`.
+For more details check the [documentation page for the VSCode extension](https://suricata-check.teuwen.net/vscode.html).

 ## Alterative distributions